 ❄ How to Freeze Caramelized Onions

-Note: since caramelizing onions shrinks them, you may want to increase the amount of onions you’re using if you’re freezing a batch.
+Note: since caramelizing onions shrinks them, you may want to increase the amount you’re using if you’re freezing a batch.
 An easy way to do this is to simply double the ingredients in the recipe and cook double the amount.

 - After cooking, allow your onions to cool.